czyys/dustforceguide/README.md

 Only 2 frames of jumpsquat, normally it takes 8.

-Note that shortening the duration of jumpsquat means you get less time for a potential short hop, since holding the 'jump' key while its animation ends makes you high jump.
+Note that shortening the duration of jumpsquat means you get less time for a potential short hop, since holding the 'jump' key while its animation ends makes you highjump.

 - - - -